 “Very professional law firm.
 We had a difficult issue and Mr. Shusterman's office got right onto the case and resolved the issue with USCIS.
 Because of their efforts, me and my family were able to get our Legal Permanent Residency card.
 My suggestion to those trying to obtain employment based card.
 Don’t look for money saving attorney.
 They will cost you lot more in long run.
 Go to a law firm which is professional and knowledgeable.
 It pays in the long term.”

 Skype Consultations Available!

 Are you eligible for relief from removal?
 You may be able to apply for one of following forms of relief: adjustment for status, asylum, withholding of removal, the Convention Against Torture (CAT), cancellation of removal, suspension of deportation, a waiver or registry.
 However, it is important that your application(s) for relief from removal be meticulously documented.

-We hope that our video answers many of your questions about the process.
+We hope that our Winning Your Case In Immigration Court Video answers many of your questions about the process.